Intellectual Property at Brunel Law School

 Brunel is a single campus in Uxbridge, West London.
 The campus is just a short drive from the M25, M4 and M40 motorways, 20 minutes from Heathrow airport, plus only a 40-minute tube ride away from central London, perfect for those travelling in from their work.

-Our IP courses are taught by a team of prolific academics, industry experts with a strong reputation specialising in the area of
+Our IP courses are taught by a team of prolific academics and industry experts with a strong reputation specialising in the area of intellectual property.

 At Brunel Law school we offer two intellectual property programmes at postgraduate level;

 Intellectual Property Law Postgraduate Certificate PgCert

 A unique, part-time programme designed for trainee patent attorneys and people wishing to pursue a career in intellectual property law

 The part-time nature of the PgCert makes it possible to gain valuable knowledge of intellectual property law whilst in full-time employment and the course can be completed in as little as 8 months and at a reasonable, competitive price.
 In fact, UK employers sponsor over 80% of students taking the course.
 Students have the added benefit of choosing to start their PgCert in either January or September and study full-time or part-time.

 The course is accredited by the statutory regulator Intellectual Property Regulation Board (IPReg) and the Chartered Institute of Patent Attorneys (CIPA).

 Intellectual Property PgCert alumni have the option to upgrade to an LLM in Intellectual Property, at a reduced cost, should they choose to re-enrol as a returning student within the first five years after graduating from Brunel.